 A course designed to introduce the pre-service teacher to the many benefits of children's literature.
 A wide range of genres, authors, illustrators, and titles will be emphasized.
-Students will learn to identify quality literature, award categories, and make informed book selections for the classroom.
-The use of children's literature for study and recreation will be emphasized.
-Connections to authentic reading experiences will be provided throughout the semester.
+Students will identify quality literature, award categories, and make informed book selections for the classroom.
+The use of children's literature for study and enjoyment will be emphasized.
+Connections to authentic reading experiences are provided throughout the semester.